jannatay/hugo-blog/content/post/Stoner.md

 ---
-title: "📕 Stoner"
+title: "📕 The anti-hero: on Stoner"
 author: "Janna Tay"
 date: 2021-10-04
 draft: false
 categories: ["reviews"]
 tags:
 ---
-## Stoner by John williams
+## Stoner by John Williams

 *A campus novel about the life of an unremarkable man.*